 When people ask what I do, it’s often met with a stare and awkward curiosity.
-“You help kids to sleep?” — yes, and it’s the most amazing job in the world.
+“You help kids to sleep?” — yes, I am a sleep consultant and it’s the most amazing job in the world.

 As a certified sleep consultant, I can tell you the research and very fundamental reason for the start of Thrive Global was as a result of the toxic things that happen to our body when it doesn’t get the sleep it needs & exactly what happened to Arianna Huffington.
 Study after study is concluding the same thing, lack of sleep is detrimental to our body, health, immune system, decision making ability and contributes to diabetes, obesity, mood swings, depression…..… and the list can go on and on.

 The first thing people say when they find out you are expecting is to say goodbye to sleep for the next 18 years.
 I beg to differ on that, because sleep is a skill that a child learns how to do, just like crawling, walking or any of the 4,563 milestones they will have in their life.
 If the only way we teach our children to sleep is by doing something to get them there, then, of course, that’s how they are going to believe they need to fall asleep.
 Then, once they make the transition to a toddler, this brand new world of a bed offers a new found freedom and limitless boundaries to see what is and is not acceptable in their day.
 A lot goes into how well a child sleeps.
 The structure of their day, their schedule, bedtimes and avoiding the most detrimental thing parents face when trying to help their kids sleep, the vicious cycle of overtired, leading to trouble settling, trouble staying asleep and often early morning wake-ups.